 In Mélusine, Mildmay subverts this, noting that, despite his misfortunes (being sold into slavery, raped, and trained as an assassin without ever getting the money for it, plus now having no viable options better than life as an on-the-run thief), his life "beats the fuck out of dying."
 Felix plays the trope straight: after Malkar uses him to break the Virtu, he hopes Malkar will choose to end his misery by killing him.

 Fictional Currency: Often named for mythical creatures.
 Marathat uses centimes, gorgons, septagorgons, and decagorgons, while Bernatha uses such denominations as banshees and angels.
 Apparently unlike the former nations/regions, Corambis uses paper money.

-Frameup: Felix is wrongfully jailed for treason in Mélusine, and for the murder of Gideon in The Mirador.
+Frameup: Felix is wrongfully jailed for treason in Mélusine, and for treason murder in The Mirador.